SpeedcuberOSS/tnoodle-cli/README.md

 # TNoodle CLI
-Generate WCA scrambles on the command line!
+Generate WCA scrambles for the Rubik's Cube and other twisty puzzles on the command line!

 **What?**